tylertitsworth/5th-age-srd/Classes/Ranger.md

 **Trigger:** Your Oath of Vengeance target disengages or moves away from you.

 **Effect:** Make a save.
 If your save is equal to the enemy’s disengage check or higher, you pursue the enemy and stay engaged while they move.
-Succeed or fail, you add twice your Wisdom modifier (x3 at 8th level) to damage if your next attack against the target is a hit.
+Succeed or fail, you add twice your Wisdom modifier (thrice at 8th level) to damage if your next attack against the target is a hit.

 ---